pyocd/libusb-package/README.md

 Before building a source distribution, be sure to clean all untracked files from the libusb submodule using `git -C src/libusb clean -dfx`.

+### License

+The Python code for `libusb-package` is licensed with Apache 2.0.\
+The libusb library and its source code are licensed with GPLv2.